MicrosoftDocs/sql-docs/docs/integration-services/ssis-quickstart-deploy-tsql-vscode.md

 manager: craigg
 ---
 # Deploy an SSIS project from Visual Studio Code with Transact-SQL
-This quick start demonstrates how to use Visual Studio Code to connect to the SSIS Catalog database, and then use Transact-SQL statements to deploy an SSIS project to the SSIS Catalog.
+This quickstart demonstrates how to use Visual Studio Code to connect to the SSIS Catalog database, and then use Transact-SQL statements to deploy an SSIS project to the SSIS Catalog.

 Visual Studio Code is a code editor for Windows, macOS, and Linux that supports extensions, including the `mssql` extension for connecting to Microsoft SQL Server, Azure SQL Database, or Azure SQL Data Warehouse.
 For more info about VS Code, see [Visual Studio Code](https://code.visualstudio.com/).